IBM-Cloud/docs/services/IotInsurance/iotinsurance_mobile_app.md

 # Installing and connecting the sample mobile app
-{: #iotins_gettingstarted}
-Last updated: 15 September 2016
-{: .last-updated}
+{: #iot4i_gettingstarted}

 The {{site.data.keyword.iotinsurance_full}} sample mobile app is a reference implementation for a mobile client of {{site.data.keyword.iotinsurance_short}}.
 You can use the app to register new devices in the system and receive alerts for the devices.
 {:shortdesc}

 **Prerequisites:** Before you begin, ensure that the following prerequisites are in place:
-  - Apple Xcode 7.3 or higher integrated development environment.
+  - Apple Xcode 8 or higher integrated development environment.
   - An iOS 9.0 or higher iPhone mobile device.
   - CocoaPods installed on your computer.
 See the [CocoaPods website](https://guides.cocoapods.org/using/getting-started.html).
   - The [parameters](#iot4i_mobileParam) that are required to connect the sample mobile app to your instance of the service.